-In 1998, the Sheriff's Office started a Jail RISC (Resistant Inmate Secure and Control) Team to handle incidents beyond the scope and training of correctiional officers.
-This team is made up of qualified correctional officers and trains monthly with the SWAT Team.
+In 1998, the Sheriff's Office started a Jail RISC (Resistant Inmate Secure and Control) Team to handle incidents beyond the scope and training of correctional officers.
+The team is made up of qualified correctional officers and trains monthly with the SWAT Team.
 The RISC Team also assists the SWAT Team by taking control of prisoners the SWAT Team encounters.
-Because of the events that took place on September 11, 2001, the Woodbury County Sheriff SWAT/RISC Team became founding members in a statewide Weapons of Mass Destruction Tactical Unit.
-This unit is responsible for responding to any terrorist attack in the state of Iowa that involves a biolgical, chemical, or nuclear weapon.

 SWAT/RISC responds at the request of the Incident Commander to situations such as, but not limited to, barricaded/hostage episodes, suicide intervention, as well as initiate service of high risk warrants for all Sheriff's entities.
 SWAT serves local, state and federal jurisdictions in the Tri-State area and has assisted the Sioux City Police Department SWAT Team, the Tri-State Drug Task Force, as well as other agencies.